zeropointnine/tts-audiobook-tool/README.md

 Note that because Microsoft famously removed the source code from their project github repo, we pull from an archived, third-party fork, [vibevoice-community](https://github.com/vibevoice-community/VibeVoice).

-### Additional steps for CUDA:
+### Optional, when using CUDA:

-Uninstall the vanilla version of torch:

-    pip uninstall torch

-Install torch 2.6 for CUDA v12.6:

-    pip install torch==2.6.0 --index-url https://download.pytorch.org/whl/cu126
+Install Flash Attention:

-Finally, install Flash Attention.
-The procedure for doing so varies by operating system.
-On Windows, I'm using a wheel that has the filename `flash_attn-2.7.4+cu126torch2.6.0cxx11abiFALSE-cp311-cp311-win_amd64.whl`.
+On Windows, the best path for doing so is to source a wheel from a trustworthy source.
+For example, I'm using a wheel that has the filename `flash_attn-2.7.4+cu126torch2.6.0cxx11abiFALSE-cp311-cp311-win_amd64.whl`.

+On Linux, enter:

+    pip install flash-attn==2.7.4.post1 --no-build-isolation

 ## Install for Higgs Audio V2:

 > **ℹ️ Note!**
-> Higgs V2 requires CUDA, and 24 GB is almost a necessity (yes really)
+> For CUDA acceleration, 24 GB VRAM is recommended (yes really)

 On Linux and macOS, portaudio must be installed (eg, on Mac, `brew install portaudio`)